shinyfinder/chatot-smogon/README.md

 3. Make a copy of the file `.sample-env` and rename the copy to `.env`.
 Thie file contains the environment variables required for the bot to run. **Never give out the values in this file!** Please refer to the discord.js documentation for [setting up your bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [adding the bot to your server(s)](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) to obtain these values.

 Additions to the environment variables will need to be reflected in [config.ts](.blob/main/src/config.ts).
-These values are accessed within the bot as `config.VARIABLE_NAME`.
+These values are accessed within the bot as `botConfig.VARIABLE_NAME`.

 # Using the bot
 This bot uses slash commands (a subset of application commands).
 Deployment of these commands is handled during startup of the bot witihn the `/src/helpers/updateState.ts` file.
 This script detects any changes in your command definitions and (re)deploys them as appropriate.
 The deployment scope is defined within the command definitions themselves with the following flags: